-There is not the least doubt about the fact that the honored residence of Hazrat Imam Sadiq (A.S.) was a center of learning that gave to the Muslim Ummat the wealth of thousands of persons of deep insight and scholars of juisprudence and philosophy, besides the treasures of knowledge.
-The number of people who graduated from his academy of learning is recorded to have been four thousand, as has been set forth by Hafiz Abdul Abbas in his book.
+There is not the least doubt about the fact that the honoured residence of Hazrat Imam Sadiq (A.S.) was a centre of learning which gave to the Muslim Ummat the wealth of thousands of persons of deep insight and scholars of juisprudence and philosophy besides the treasures of knowledge.
+The number of persons who graduated from his Academy of learning is recorded to have been four thousand as has been set forth by Hafiz Abdul Abbas in his book.

-Shaikh Mufeed records in 'Irshad' that the traditionists have put the number of those narrations, derived from Hazrat Imam Sadiq (A.S.) as trustworthy narrations of different religions, at four thousand.
+Shaikh, Mufeed records in 'Irshad' that the traditionists have put the number of those narrations are derived from Hazrat Imam Sadiq (A.S.) as trustworthy narrations of different religions, to have been four thousand.

-Shaik Muhammad bin Ali Fatel says that traditionists have recorded that the number of these persons of different religions whose narrations are derived from Hazrat Imam (A.S.) goes up to four thousand.
+Shaik Muhammad bin Ali Fatel says that traditionists have recorded that the number of these persons of different religion whose narrations are derived from Hazrat Imam (A.S.) goes upto four thousand.

-Sayyed Ali bin Abdul Hameed Naih, the author of Kitabul Anwar, records that it is known in all circles of the general and special populace that the number of those whose narrations are derived from Hazrat Imam (A.S.) reaches up to four thousand.
+Sayyed Ali bin Abdul Hameed Naih the author of Kitabul Anwar records that it is known in all circles of the general and special populace that the number of those whose narrations are derived from Hazrat Imam (A.S.) reaches upto four thousand.